Practical advice for assembling your first “Pantone” engine.

 Obviously if you have more ways you can use them to improve this arrangement.

-In any case, we invite you to present your achievements and observations les forums.
+In any case, we invite you to present your achievements and observations the forums.

-The more there will be testimonies, the system will have more opportunities to be better understood and mastered.
+Indeed, the more testimonials there are, the more chances the system will have of being better understood and mastered.

-These follow the advice Moose plan for a modification to a pantone engine.
+These follow the advice original plan of a modification to make a pantone engine.

-However, these tips and plans do not need to be followed to the letter provided that the assembly has no vent and is achieved with a minimum of care.
+However, these tips and plans do not need to be followed to the letter provided that your assembly does not have an air intake and is carried out with a minimum of care.

-We repeat this arrangement only serves to discover the process on a small mower engine in this case.
-In no case does is optimized for vehicle mounting (to discover mounts on vehicles click here ).
-Specify all the same that this installation you will already run your engine with heavier fuels (Such as heating oil, kerosene or more of crude vegetable oil or Diester).
-When we know the price of fuel sold in 5L canister for gardening, this could be interesting!
+We repeat this assembly only serves to discover the process on a small mower engine in this case.
+In no case is it an optimized assembly for vehicles (to discover assemblies on vehicles, click here ).
+Specify all the same that this installation you will already run your engine with heavier fuels (like heating oil, kerosene or better still crude vegetable oil or Diester).
+When we know the prices of fuels sold in 5L can for gardening, this can be interesting!

-We accept no liability for using these tips for application on public roads.
+We do not accept any liability if these tips are used for application on public roads.

 The tools required are: pipe wrenches, crescent or variable opening, brake springs pipes, pipe cutters, tools for flaring tubes, Allen key, welding equipment, lime and screwdriver.

-Get all the parts and tools in advance, see Parts list.
+Obtain all parts and tools in advance, see Parts list.
 Most professional plumbing stores have in stock the best quality parts as major DIY centers where they are cheaper.

-But the savings are not large on a small project like this.
-The piece whose quality is the most crucial is the internal pipe, problems arise from inconsistent wall thickness, with thick joints welds on pipes poor quality making the assembly more difficult to adjust.
+But the savings aren't big on a small project like this.
+The part whose quality is the most crucial is the inner pipe, problems arise from incompatible wall thicknesses, joints to thick welds on poor quality pipes making the assembly harder to adjust.

-For those (many) who do not have access to a turn: you can also do this with a drill press to drill the hole of 27/32 "or 7/8" after the T and then use a lime to soften and remove the rough parts.
+For those (many) who do not have access to a lathe: you can also do this with a drill press to drill the 27/32 ″ or 7/8 ″ hole at the end of the T and then use a file to soften and remove rough parts.

-The tube connector 1/2 "and 1/2 T" will each have a smooth end to receive the copper washers to make a good seal.
+The 1/2 ″ tube connector and the 1/2 ″ T must each have a smooth end to receive the copper washers intended to make a good seal.

-Here, use of black pipes because the galvanized pipes give off toxic fumes if heated too.
-File the 12 steel rod "x 1/2" rounded shape on one end only.
+Here use black pipes because galvanized pipes give off toxic fumes if heated too much.
+File the 12 ″ x 1/2 ″ steel rod into a rounded shape on one end only.